| Title: | Multivariate Ordinal Regression Models |

 multivariate distribution of the subject errors; the function returns

-the function computes the rectangle probabilities from based on F_biv
+F_biv_rectthe function computes the rectangle probabilities from based on F_biv;

 corresponding to the bivariate distribution as arguments; the matrices